Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Discussion

 \subsection{Different structures of OBM}

 To ensure the best structure of our model.
 We designed four structures of OBM in \cref{tab.s1}.
 D. D. is a double decoder to predict offsets, roof and building separately.
-Share q. means different heads in ROAM using a shared offset token. - ROAM means we remove all adaptive heads in ROAM, only base head remained.
+Share q. means different heads in ROAM using a shared offset token.

 We tested all kinds of potential training methods to find the best performance of mentioned model the results are as \cref{tab.s1}.
 The final row is our final OBM.